Big Adventures, Small Budget: Exploring Japan for Less

 Spend a night in a temple

 Japan’s temples are renowned for their symmetrical, harmonious design and for the sense of serenity they evoke.
-In the temple town of Koyasan in Wakayama, visitors can have a unique experience and spend the evening in this peaceful setting.
-While it’s possible to visit on a day trip, staying overnight delivers an unforgettable experience – you’ll see lantern-lit streets after dark and hear the gentle rhythm of morning chants echoing through temple halls.
-Book a stay at a shukubo (pilgrim lodging), where you’ll sleep in traditional tatami rooms, enjoy Buddhist vegetarian meals, and (if you’re up for it) rise at dawn to join the monks for early morning prayers.
-Expect to pay around 15,000 yen per person ($155AUD), which includes dinner and breakfast.
+In the temple town of Koyasan in Wakayama Prefecture, visitors can have a unique stay by spending the evening in this peaceful setting.
+While it’s possible to visit on a daytrip, staying overnight delivers an unforgettable experience – you’ll see lantern-lit streets after dark and hear the gentle rhythm of morning chants echoing through temple halls.
+Book a shukubo (temple lodging), where you’ll sleep in traditional tatami rooms, enjoy Buddhist vegetarian meals and (if you’re up for it) rise at dawn to join the monks for early morning prayers.
+Expect to pay about ¥15,000 per person ($155), which includes dinner and breakfast.

 Image credit: Jorge - stock.adobe.com